 In 1990 I meet Robert Cohen, and my father enabled me to spend school holidays studying with him and soon after with his teacher William Pleeth in London.
 Bill was to become the biggest influence in my musical and professional development until his death on 6 April 1999.
 In the first half of the 1990s, I also studied with Maria Kliegel in Cologne, living at my grandparents' house near Bonn.
 I owe Maria Kliegel a lot, especially regarding my ability to analyze cello technique, but the musical spirit, style and ethics of Bill Pleeth have never left me.

-With a soloist's diploma from Cologne Musikhochschule, dating from 1997, I thought I was ready for the world.
+With a soloist's diploma from Cologne Musikhochschule, I thought I was ready for the world.
 Little did I know ...
 After a few years of living in London, I returned to Germany, again to the house in Meckenheim near Bonn.
 In 2000, I was invited to take a teaching post at the Musikakademie Kassel which I kept until 2006, after a rather traumatic period around my mother's illness and death in 2004.
 In 2002 I had moved to Munich and subsequently realized that I am Austrian at heart.
 In 2005 I took a flat in Vienna and cannot really imagine to not have at least a place to go to in this most beautiful of all cities which I am fortunate enough to call home.